ipxe/cx/README.md

 For healthcare providers in very large geographic areas, this same hierarchical approach can be used to break down subscription zones to state or county levels.

+For healthcare providers in neighbouring or overlapping geographic areas, notifications may be exchanged directly to reduce the volume of notifications reaching the worldwide subscription zone.

 ![image](cooperation.png)